 It’s important to get involved in your supply chain.
 Know where your purchases are coming from and know what’s going to happen to them when you’re done with them.

 The concept of voting with your dollars is really popular in the zero waste movement.

 Every purchase you make is a vote for the kind of world you want to live in.
 Make sure your purchases are supporting your values and ideal world.

 It’s difficult to become discouraged when you feel like you’re the only one out there trying to make a difference.

-I promise, you're not alone in this fight!
+I promise, you’re not alone in this fight!
 There are a ton of people working towards a common goal.
-My first recommendation is to plug-in to a community online.
-There are several zero waste facebook groups like Journey to Zero Waste and Zero Waste Heroes.
+Check out this blog post with five tips for finding a local zero waste community.

 I even have my own “top-secret” zero waste group.
 You can join us by signing up here!